FlutterFlow/flutterflow-documentation/docs/resources/data-representation/variables.md

 ### List Options

 While working with a list, you may need to extract specific data based on specific criteria.
-The List options provides a range of functionalities for efficient data extraction from these lists.
+The List options provide a range of functionalities for efficient data extraction from these lists.
 Here's what it includes:

 #### Map List Items